y-lohse/heroku-buildpack-edgejs/README.md

 ## Usage

 This buildpack works as a secundary buildpack.
-You mus set heroku/nodejs as a primary buildpacks and this repo as a secundary.
+You must set heroku/nodejs as a primary buildpacks and this repo as a secundary.

 In order to use this buildpack you must put `Edgejs` empty file at the root project.